nextreleaseio/next-release/content/blog/velocity.md

 Velocity - The measure of how quickly your team can build features, bugs, enhancements, or complete story points.
 Why is this how teams measure success?
-Popular tools have popularized this method, but it isn’t how we should be figuring out the performance of our teams.
+Popular tools have evangelized it as the quintessential method, but it isn’t how we should be figuring out the performance of our teams.
 Instead, we should be gauging the velocity of something else.
 The velocity of our team reaching company objectives.

 Company objectives are not features, user stories, or job stories.
 They are where we want to be in the future and how we measure being there.
 A new feature is an idea that is worth